lukeluluke/gorgias-pubsub/README.md

 ## Local development
 You can develop and test Pub/Sub service locally
-1. You need to have a project, you can refer to `Deployment ` for how to set up project, if you don't have a Cloud Datastore enabled, you will need to enable it as well.
+1. You need to have a project, you can refer to `Deployment ` for how to set up project, **if you don't have a Cloud Datastore created, you will need to create it as well**.
+Once project is created, update `PROJECT_NUMBER` in Makefile
     ```bash
     #If you need to create new project
     make create-project